yhlleo/Reweighting/README.md

 We have provided two paired samples in the `examples` folder, including a [`source.train`](./examples/source.train) and [`target.train`](./examples/target.train).

 ## Dataset Download

-You can download the dataset by sending email to: yahui.liu AT unitn.it.

 **Please note that this dialogue corpus is RESTRICTED to non-commercial research and educational purposes**.